 If you just started the keto diet and developed an itchy rash, don't panic.
-What you're experiencing is a rare and harmless side effect of the ketogenic diet.
+What you are experiencing is a rare but harmless side effect of the ketogenic diet.
 The keto rash is not a sign that you're doing something wrong or that the keto diet is in any way harmful.
-It's simply an unusual reaction to entering ketosis.
+It is simply an unusual reaction to entering ketosis.

-The keto rash is not really limited to the ketogenic diet.
+The keto rash is not really limited to the ketogenic diet, however.
 It happens to people on vegetarian and vegan diets as well.
 Scientists have also documented the rash in people with diabetes.
-Learn more about the keto rash in the lines below.
-We explain what it is, why it happens, and how to treat it.
+To learn more about the keto rash, including what it is, why it happens, and how to treat it, keep reading.

 The symptoms of a keto rash include: